kodeless-design/universal/src/ui/docs/layout/breakpoints.md

 - **Use media queries to architect your CSS by breakpoint.** Media queries are a feature of CSS that allow you to conditionally apply styles based on a set of browser and operating system parameters.
 We most commonly use `min-width` in our media queries.

-- **Mobile first, responsive design is the goal.** Bootstrap's CSS aims to apply the bare minimum of styles to make a layout work at the smallest breakpoint, and then layers on styles to adjust that design for larger devices.
+- **Mobile first, responsive design is the goal.** Universal's CSS aims to apply the bare minimum of styles to make a layout work at the smallest breakpoint, and then layers on styles to adjust that design for larger devices.
 This optimizes your CSS, improves rendering time, and provides a great experience for your visitors.

 ##### Available breakpoints

-Bootstrap includes six default breakpoints, sometimes referred to as _grid tiers_, for building responsively.
+Universal includes six default breakpoints, sometimes referred to as _grid tiers_, for building responsively.
 These breakpoints can be customized if you're using our source Sass files.

 <table class="table">
   <thead>